Smoothability of relative stable maps to stacky curves: Log maps to 1-dimensional targets

-in the category of fs log schemes to obtain a log flat deformation of $h_0 \circ (\mathrm{id}, s_0)$.
-Then $M_C \hookrightarrow M'_C$ is a simple extension and by Theorem \ref{thm:olsson}, this is equivalent to a log flat deformation $g$. \end{proof}
+in the category of fs log schemes to obtain a log smooth deformation of $h_0 \circ (\mathrm{id}, s_0)$.
+Then $M_C \hookrightarrow M'_C$ is a simple extension, and by Theorem~\ref{thm:olsson}, this is equivalent to a log smooth deformation $g$. \end{proof}